 Investors who lost money in Medical Capital notes may have viable claims under several legal theories:

-Unsuitability: Under FINRA Rule 2111, broker-dealers must have a reasonable basis to believe that a recommended transaction is suitable for the customer based on factors including age, financial situation, investment experience, risk tolerance, and investment objectives.
+Unsuitability: Under FINRA Rule 2111, covered recommendations may require reasonable-basis suitability, customer-specific suitability, and quantitative suitability analysis.
 Medical Capital notes were often sold to conservative investors for whom such high-risk private placements were clearly unsuitable.

-Failure to supervise: Brokerage firms have an obligation under FINRA rules to supervise their registered representatives.
+Failure to supervise: Brokerage firms have an obligation under FINRA Rule 3110 to supervise their registered representatives.
 When brokers sell unsuitable or fraudulent investments, their firms can be held liable for supervisory failures.

 Negligence: Broker-dealers who failed to conduct adequate due diligence on Medical Capital notes may be liable for negligence in recommending an investment they should have known was problematic.